mqq-marek/ProjectEuler-254/README.md

 sum_sg(5000000) has length 12 last digits are 270356820724 computed in 6.22 seconds
 sum_sg(50000000) has length 12 last digits are 989282535332 computed in 68.57 seconds

-Not time is linear - proportional to i.
+Now time is linear - proportional to i.
 It's great increase in speed comparing initial 10 \*\* 10 \*\* i.